cajogos/php-temp-cache/README.md

 ## Features

 * No need to install extra plugins or PHP modules.
 * Works out of the box.
-(As long as your web server use has enough privileges).
+(As long as your web server user has enough privileges).
-* Extremely use to implement to avoid hitting those API limits.
+* Avoid hitting those API limits set by other websites.

 ## Getting Started